parbji/Pierre-Arbadji-Engineering-Portfolio/_projects/aerostructures-leadership.md

 ### Featured CADs and Analysis

-Below are part of the elements that I have worked on.
+Below are part of the elements that I have worked on and designed.
+There are more contributions that we are continuously working on and implementing within the team, that will soon be added!

 - **Coupling System**
   ![Coupling CAD 1](../assets/image-2.png)